Picking Your Perfect Wedding Date

 What's your perfect wedding season?

 If you are still searching for just the right day, consider all of the made to order wedding dates already available to you.
 Who hasn't considered a Valentine's Day wedding or New Year's nuptials?
 These holidays already have a great theme and are perfect for romance.
 Think about red roses, chocolate cake, and pink bridesmaids' gowns for a gorgeous love themed event.
-Every Valentine's Day you would have a special reason to celebrate.
+Every Valentine's Day you would have a special reason to celebrate your relationship.

 Fireworks, champagne, and lots of kissing adorn New Year's weddings.
 Think about saying your "I dos" at midnight with the whole world celebrating with you!
 But these two holidays aren't your only options.
 Many couples choose Thanksgiving and Christmas for their wedding dates because they know that friends and family will already be gathered to share this time together.
 You could save on your wedding catering as a feast will already be made to order, and your guests will greatly appreciate the savings on travel fees, as they would have been gathered anyway.
 This is a win on both sides!